mmshahria/GlassboardTech-API-Reference/Companies/GET a Company by Id.md

-Retrieves an specified company for a valid identifier for the current user.
-Supply the unique `companyId` and this endpoint will respond with the corresponding asset details for the current user.
+Retrieves the details of a specified company for a valid identifier for the current user.
+Supply the unique `companyId` and this endpoint will respond with the corresponding company details for the current user.

 # Attributes